programaker-project/Programaker-Core/README.md

 * Run a rebar shell (which includes a server): `rebar3 shell`

 After this, the backend is available on http://localhost:8888 (although the operation is done normaly through the frontend).

+#### Docker compose

+A [docker-compose](https://docs.docker.com/compose/overview/) script exists to setup a base deployment of Plaza.
+This can be used to do some tests or as a help to develop bridges.
+But keep in mind that a deployment launched with this script **has no redundancy** and **the data is not saved** between executions.

+* To launch the services, run `docker-compose up`.
+* To launch the services on the background, run `docker-compose up -d`.
+* To stop the services, run `docker-compose down`.

+After this, the service can be accessed on http://localhost:8080 .

 ## Architecture overview